Adar/iterm2sshhosts/README.md

 ## About
-Open ssh sessions in iterm2 or iterm3 (tested with Build 3.0.20160821-nightly), split windows.
+Open ssh sessions in iterm2 or iterm3 (tested with Build 3.0.20160821-nightly until Build 3.1.5.beta.2), split windows.

 ## known bugs